SigProSeismology/Crustal-data-Gulf-of-Guinea/README.md

-# Supplementary data for "Numerical modelling of lithosphere-asthenosphere interaction and intraplate deformation in the Gulf of Guinea"
+# Supplementary data for:

+## "Numerical modelling of lithosphere-asthenosphere interaction and intraplate deformation in the Gulf of Guinea"